 Now promote THAT.

-And remember that when you promote yourself, you’re not doing it because you think you’re so great, but because you know you can help more people this way!
+Remember that when you promote yourself, you’re not doing it because you think you’re so great, but because you know you can help more people this way!
+Click To Tweet

 If you’re constantly trying to avoid failure – rather than gain success – you’ll find you’re making things harder than they need to be.

-But by challenging the beliefs above, you’ll be well on your way to developing the growth mindset that’s necessary for you to achieve success in your business and your life!
+But by challenging the limiting-beliefs above, you’ll be well on your way to developing the growth mindset that’s necessary for you to achieve success in your business and your life!